 One more functional side of the application to mention is the features of chatting and planning.
 As the app is positioned as highly social, simple and usable chatting feature was seen among the essentials and organized along the standard and common scheme of native chats without too much experimenting so that even the users without a frequent experience of communication via digital channels could feel comfortable with this chat.

 Planning functionality was realized via “meetings” feature which enabled a user to fix the time and day of meeting with the seller/buyer in the app calendar and see this information at the card of the item.
 In the “meetings” mode the image of the item got smaller and moved to the field of the item description while the bigger image featured the image of the meeting place and data.

 So, user’s feed could switch in three different modes and show the chats, meetings and requests.
-In the own card of item, the seller could also change different status of the item to inform the users who could potentially get interested in it.
-Also application enabled the user to add some items to favorites not to lose their trace in the great bulk of items.
+In the own card of the item, the seller could also change the different status of the item to inform the users who could potentially get interested in it.
+Also, application enabled the user to add some items to favorites not to lose their trace in the great bulk of items.

 User’s profile showed basic information like name, location, followers/following and also activation of the chatting function as one of the basics.
 The preview of the item card included the photo, main description with the category color code, the price and ability to add it to favorites right from the preview.

 All UI solutions obtained via numerous discussions and iterations turned around the high level of usability and efficiency which should be supported with all the visual elements available on the screen.